 Cobb County residents seeking an adult education can receive job training, earn high school diplomas or improve English language skills.
 Career training programs most often result in a certificate and can prepare adult learners for employment in a variety of fields, including welding, web design, medical billing, carpentry, and home inspection.

 Career preparation studies can in some cases help students prepare to obtain professional certification in their fields.
 Noncredit programs allow adults to pursue personal interests, such as developing artistic skills, playing a musical instrument or taking exercise classes.
 Some programs are offered online.
-Details about two schools in Cobb County are found below.
+Details about three schools in Cobb County are found below.

 Schools At a Glance